Blac Chyna’s Mom Tokyo Toni Has A Brutal Message For Tristan Thompson After Cheating Scandal

 The latest news about Tokyo Toni’s response follows a string of details about Tristan and the Kardashian-Jenner clan.
 In addition to the cheating scandal, there’s also a rumor circulating about Kris Jenner and if the speculation is true, Tokyo Toni’s may have a factual argument.

 Earlier today, Kris Jenner made headlines after she reportedly requested that an E! production crew follow the drama between Tristan and Jordyn.
 Ironically, the scandal happened to occur around the same time as the contract renewal for Keeping Up With the Kardashians.
-The contract renewal is reportedly worth a staggering $200 million and with the response the scandal has received, it could be an indication of what the ratings would look like for the upcoming season.
+The contract renewal is reportedly worth a staggering $200 million.
+Judge by the response the scandal has received, it could be an indication of what the ratings would look like for the upcoming season.

 For Kris, the whole scandal could be yet another way to close more deals and capitalize on it.
 While many social media users tend to criticize and mock Tokyo Toni, this time the response has been quite different.
 Many fans have admitted they actually think Tokyo Toni has a valid point.
 Regardless of what may have occurred, Khloe has made it clear she’s done with Tristan.